jikerWRN/Spikingformer/README.md

-# Spikingformer: A Key Foundation Model for Spiking Neural Networks, [Paper](https://arxiv.org/abs/2304.11954)
+# Spikingformer: A Key Foundation Model for Spiking Neural Networks, [AAAI 2026](https://arxiv.org/abs/2304.11954)

 # Spikingformer: Spike-driven Residual Learning for Transformer-based Spiking Neural Network, [Arxiv 2023](https://arxiv.org/abs/2304.11954)
 Spikingformer is a pure event-driven transformer-based spiking neural network (**75.85% top-1** accuracy on ImageNet-1K, **+ 1.04%** and **significantly reduces energy consumption by 57.34%** compared with Spikformer).
 To our best knowledge, this is the first time that **a pure event-driven transformer-based SNN** has been developed in 2023/04.